barrettd/hash_map/README.md

 Note that I still use the std::hash function, as it works well for me.

+This HashMap does not allow duplicates, so I suppose it really should be called HashSet.

 IndexMap

 IndexMap is a small extension to HashMap that I use to create a set of unique items.